aniva/theperfectkitebar/hardware/trim/README.md

 ## Optional / Legacy Compatibility

-The following variant is **not part of this system** but provided as a often hard to get replacement part for off-the-shelf bars that use thicker rope and front lines.
+The following variant is **not part of this system** but provided as an often hard to get replacement part for off-the-shelf bars that use thicker rope and front lines.

 | Sheeting Rope | Front Line | Variant | Technology | Material | Files |
 |---------------|------------|---------|------------|----------|-------|